Sams-Ddev/Alx-practice/alx-low_level_programming/0x00-hello_world/README.md

 Follow the steps below to set up the Betty linter:

-1. Go to the Betty repository
+1. Go to the Betty coding style repository
 2. Clone the repo to your local machine
 3. Change directory to the Betty directory
 4. Install the linter with `sudo ./install.sh`